VMDK disk show zero size after snapshot operation

 Cause

 While virtual machines consist of multiple files, the ESXi host service (hostd) treats them as a single object.
-If any of the VMs are inaccessible, the virtual machine will be transitioned to an invalid load state.
+If any of the VMs child items are inaccessible, the virtual machine will be transitioned to an invalid load state.

 For example, if an ISO has been attached to the VM and that ISO was moved away from the datastore; or was deleted without removing it from the virtual machine beforehand, the virtual machine will experience the issues described.